 |

-Usually brushless motors are around 88% to 94% efficient.
+EVEN ALLOWING for the fact that it uses more efficient brushless motors (which helps it go further on its small batteries) it still doesn't quite seem possible.
+Good standard powerchair motors are 70 to 85 percent efficient complete with gearbox already.
+Brushless motors used here are better but are still not 100 percent efficient.
+Usually brushless motors are around 85% to 90% efficient.
 An approximate gain of say 10 to 15 percent in efficiency.
-But with just 44Ah rather than the usual 75Ah to play with...
-According to my maths keeping the same range isn't possible.
-Since a 6mph powerchair NEEDS 70 to 75Ah batteries for true all day capability with a heavy adult, then I would expect that this chair needs AT LEAST 55/60ah batteries to keep the same range/performance level with its more efficient motors.
-But they are smaller.
-Much smaller!
-It only has 2x 24v 22ah batteries.
-Total 44Ah.
-And yet they claim 45km range!
-It all sounds very unlikely to happen judging by my own experiences with powerchairs/batteries and motor systems.
+Or range.
+But it has just 44Ah rather than the usual 75Ah to play with.
+According to my simple maths keeping the same range as a normal hi end powerchair isn't actually possible.
+I could be wrong.
+Since a normal 6mph powerchair NEEDS its 75Ah batteries for true all day capability, with a heavy adult, then I would expect that this chair needs AT LEAST 55/60ah batteries to keep the same range/performance level even with its more efficient motors.

 off road "gunk" that stops deflation before you know it should have